femme souffrant de lombalgie

 • spinal osteoarthritis (degeneration of the intervertebral disc).

-Both types of pain are often only felt on one side of the body.
+Both types of pain are often felt on only one side of the body.

 Etiology